7 books in this category

 by Marie Lu

-The epic conclusion to the Legend trilogy, where Day and June must put aside their differences to save both the Republic and the Colonies from a deadly plague.
+The epic conclusion to the Legend trilogy, where Day and June face impossible sacrifices as a deadly plague threatens to plunge the Republic and the Colonies back into war.

 by Marie Lu